nus-cs2103-AY2122S1/ip/docs/README.md

 ![Event tags_present](./Ui_event_tags_present.png)

 #### `bye` &mdash; Exit app
 Exits the app.
-Duke will save your tasks to ensure that you do not need to re-enter them when you next launch Duke.
+FakeApp will save your tasks to ensure that you do not need to re-enter them when you next launch Duke.
 ```
 bye
 ```